07akioni/irw/README.md

 `irw` means `isomorphic request wrapper`.

-You can use it to wrap different http request clients into a isomorphic way.
+You can use it to wrap different http request clients into a isomorphic request client.

 ```ts
 import { irw } from "irw";